Bandar Utama school stabbing

-On 14 October 2025, a 15-year-old Malaysian schoolgirl Yap Shing Xuen (/jɐp̚ sɪŋ hyːn/; Mandarin: 叶芯嫙; [/jɐp̚ sɪŋ hyːn/]; December 22, 2009 – October 14, 2025) was murdered by stabbing in SMK Bandar Utama Damansara (4), Bandar Utama, Selangor, Malaysia.
-The perpetrator, Lum Chin Hau (林振豪), a student of the same secondary school, stabbed Yap to death using a knife.
+On 14 October 2025, Yap Shing Xuen (叶芯嫙 (Yè Xīnxuán)), a 15-year-old Malaysian Form 3 schoolgirl, was murdered by stabbing at SMK Bandar Utama Damansara (4), Bandar Utama, Selangor, Malaysia.
+The perpetrator, "LCH", (Note: As named in the court judgment.
+Real name publicly withheld due to being a minor per Section 15 of Child Act 2001.) a 14-year-old Form 1 student of the same secondary school, stabbed Yap to death using a knife.
+This case is also referred to as Bandar Utama school stabbing.

 Murder

-Yap was last seen heading to the school toilet before the murder, and never returned to class.
-One of the teachers found her body, with bloodstains on her school uniform and the toilet floor.
-According to students' testimony, the murderer was seen walking around drinking from his water bottle, with a knife on his hand after the killing.
+Between 9:20 and 9:35 a.m local time on 14 October 2025, Yap left her classroom to use the restroom, where the perpetrator followed her.
+After discarding his mask (which he always wear at all time) and confronting her at knifepoint, he forced her into a cubicle and locked the door.
+When Yap rejected his confession and attempted to escape, the perpetrator stabbed her in the neck and chest between 180 and 200 times, which he only stopped because of the smell of blood.
+One of the teacher heard the screams of Yap and kicked down the door of the cubicle.
+The perpetrator, uniform covered with bloodstains, went to the school assembly area and discarded his weapons except a knife.
+He then went to his classroom to retrieve his water bottle amidst the chaos and panic in the school.
+His brother, also a student of the school, approached and disarmed him.
+He was arrested without any resistance with the help of the teachers.
 It was reported that the graduation ceremony, which was planned initially on the same day, was later called off after the attack.

-Investigations
+Investigation

 The Royal Malaysia Police classified the case as murder.
-The offence carries the death penalty in Malaysia or between 30 to 40 years of imprisonment plus caning; however, the former cannot be applied because of the murderer being underage.
-Initial investigation revealed that there was no interaction between the suspect and the victim begotr the attack, contrary to social media beliefs that the victim rejected the suspect's romantic advances.
-No elements of school bullying were found during the investigation.
+The offence carries the death penalty in Malaysia or between 30 and 40 years of imprisonment plus caning; however, the former cannot be applied because of the murderer being underage.
 Two knives, a Marine combat knife with the words "Sandy Hook 2012" and "Adam Lanza" engraved, and a karambit with the name "Seung-Hui Cho" engraved were seized for investigation.
-The High Court ordered the suspect to be sent to Tanjung Rambutan Psychiatric Hospital for a one-month psychiatric assessment.

-Killer's alleged handwritten note
+Killer's handwritten note

-In October 2025, shortly after Yap's death, a handwritten note, allegedly written by the murderer, has been circulating in social media, which stated the murderer's motive of the killing.
-The note, mainly written in Chinese with some parts in English and Japanese Romaji, contains excerpts of the anime series Death Note, and notable school shooting incidents especially Columbine High School massacre, Virginia Tech shooting, Uvalde school shooting, and Sandy Hook Elementary School shooting were mentioned in the note.
-The two-paged note read:
+In October 2025, shortly after Yap's death, a handwritten note, allegedly written by the murderer, was circulated on social media.
+The note, mainly written in Chinese with some parts in English and Japanese Romaji, contains excerpts of the anime series Death Note, and references to notable school shooting incidents such as the Columbine High School massacre, Virginia Tech shooting, Uvalde school shooting, and Sandy Hook Elementary School shooting.

-All of you are going to die!